 What’s the Background?

-So, where did the PCFP come from?
-It was developed in 2015 by The Change Gym’s founders, Steve and Stephanie Barlow.
-However, it didn’t just come out of the blue in 2015.
-Its origins go back to 2004.
+The PCFP was developed in 2015 by The Change Gym’s founders, Steve and Stephanie Barlow.

-Two big things came out of that PhD research.
-One was an understanding that being ready for change doesn’t simply mean being prepared to start.
-It means being ready to succeed at change, and to do that, people need strengths in 7 key psychological resources.
+To be agile and ready to succeed at change, people need strengths in 7 key psychological resources.
 We call these 7 resources ‘change fitness’.
 The more change fitness you have, the more likely you are to be successful at change.
-The second thing that emerged from the research was a methodology to identify the presence of these 7 change fitness resources in people’s stories.

-So, how does all this relate to the PCFP?
-When a client enrols in the PCFP, they begin by taking an IRVEY assessment of their initial change fitness.
+When someone enrols in the PCFP, they begin by taking an IRVEY assessment of their initial change fitness.
 This identifies their strengths and limitations.
 They then engage in the program, which introduces them to the 7 psychological resources that constitute change fitness.
 The purpose is not to teach the client something about psychology.
 The purpose is to create a pathway through which the client can focus on these 7 key areas of their mind with a coach who has been trained to help them.
 By exploring these key areas, the client will gain more self-awareness and a language that more accurately describes who they are and who they can become.
 Through this process, the client develops more change capacity, more self-confidence, and more optimism about the future.

-The PCFP is a 12-week coaching program, consisting of around 50 hours individualised work and 5 hours coaching.
+The PCFP is a 12-week coaching program, consisting of around 36 hours individualised work plus 6 hours coaching.
 Once the program is finished, the client takes IRVEY again and their progress is measured.
-The graph below shows the average difference between initial and post-PCFP IRVEY scores of the Program to date.
+Our research shows that, on average, people's change fitness scores improve by 40% over a 12-week period.

 What This Means for Clients